levimaaia/emailler/README-gmail-gateway.md

 `mynetworks = 192.168.10.0/24 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128`.
 You should adjust this line to match your own LAN subnet.

+I had an issue where the Pi was unable to connect to Google's SMTP server.
+It turned out it was trying to use IPv6, so I forced IPv4 as follows:
+`inet_protocols = ipv4`

 Finally I added the following block of settings to enabled SASL authentication when talking to Gmail: